djmbdev/mini-qr-ordering-system/README.md

 ### Customer

+- Downloadable QR code for menu access and sharing
-* QR code redirects customers directly to the menu page
+- QR code redirects customers directly to the menu page
-* Browse the burger menu
+- Browse the burger and drinks menu
+- Filter menu by category
-* Add items to the cart
+- Add items to the cart
-* Update item quantities
+- Update item quantities
-* Remove items from the cart
+- Remove items from the cart
-* Automatically calculate the total amount
+- Automatically calculate the total amount
-* Place an order
+- Place an order
+- Downloadable receipt after successful order
-* Mock payment success/failure simulation
+- Mock payment success/failure simulation
-* Responsive design for desktop and mobile devices
+- Responsive design for desktop and mobile devices
-* Light, Dark, and System theme support
+- Light, Dark, and System theme support

 ### Admin

-* View all customer orders
+- View all customer orders
+- Search orders by Order #
+- Filter orders by payment status
+- Sort orders in ascending or descending order
-* Update payment status
+- Update payment status
-* Delete orders *(added for live testing purposes)*
+- Delete orders *(added for live testing purposes)*
+- Responsive design for desktop and mobile devices
-* Light, Dark, and System theme support
+- Light, Dark, and System theme support

 ---